When ponds and lakes freeze in winter, you may wonder how fish survive. I know I did, so I wanted to find out more.

 However, in summer, the fish would be much more active.
 With plenty of food around, the fish will start to grow.
-The fishes will become more active with the internal organs functioning at their best.
+The fish will become more engaged, with the internal organs functioning at their best.

 Where Do Fish Live When Water Freezes?